zhangxq0521/poco_test/README.md

 3. Run "install_to_local_repo.sh" to install this project to the local conan repository with the packge name: `poco_test/0.1@samuel/testing`.

 4. Finally, you could run test case by issuing command "test.sh".

+5. Of course, you could clean the project with the script file "clean.sh".